strangetom/ingredient-parser/docs/source/how-to/convert-units.rst

 Convert between units
 =====================

-Where possible, :class:`IngredientAmount <ingredient_parser.dataclass.IngredientAmount>` units are returned as a :class:`pint.Unit`.
+Where possible, :class:`IngredientAmount <ingredient_parser.dataclasses.IngredientAmount>` units are returned as a :class:`pint.Unit`.
 This allows easy programmatic conversion between different units.

 .. admonition:: Prerequisites

     Programmatic conversion of units is only possible if none of the quantity, quantity_max and unit are ``str``.

-The ``convert_to`` function of :class:`IngredientAmount <ingredient_parser.dataclass.IngredientAmount>` accepts the units to convert to and, optionally, a density if the conversion is between mass and volume.
+The ``convert_to`` function of :class:`IngredientAmount <ingredient_parser.dataclasses.IngredientAmount>` accepts the units to convert to and, optionally, a density if the conversion is between mass and volume.

 .. code:: python